microsoft/Data-Science-For-Beginners/1-Introduction/04-stats-and-probability/README.md

 ## 🚀 Challenge

 Use the sample code in the notebook to test other hypothesis that:
-1. First basemen and older that second basemen
+1. First basemen are older than second basemen
-2. First basemen and taller than third basemen
+2. First basemen are taller than third basemen
 3. Shortstops are taller than second basemen

 ## [Post-lecture quiz](https://red-water-0103e7a0f.azurestaticapps.net/quiz/7)